DivM11/spectrum-news-agent/README.md

 Then open [http://localhost:8501](http://localhost:8501) in your browser.

 - **Main window** — enter topics and select bias categories to include, then click **Run Analysis**.
 Results render in-page as a formatted report.
-- **Sidebar** — optional settings: articles-per-category count and a model info expander showing which LLM is used for each task.
+- **Sidebar** — optional settings: articles-per-category count, and a **Model Selection** expander with a dropdown per task (orchestrator, search, summarizer, rater) to choose from curated model options.

 ### 3. Run locally